 I drew the oh-so-coveted right after lunch time slot so let spontaneity take over and launched right into an interactive explanation of what Hubs and Hub coordinators actually do.
 As I moved into the creative space it occurred to me that what we Hub coordinators do, is help individuals and groups move from whatever stage they are at, to the next stage.
 When I say “stage” I am referring to the stages outlined in the book Tribal Leadership by Dave Logan, John King, and Hallee Fischer-Wright.

 Some back story on this – I love the book, the research and the underlying philosophy of Tribal Leadership.
-I have the audio version, the e-book version and the hard copy and in June when the paperback comes out I will most likely buy several to give to friends and colleagues.
+I have the audio version, the e-book version, and the hard copy and in June when the paperback comes out I will most likely buy several to give to friends and colleagues.
 I also have the TED video of Dave Logan describing Tribal Leadership saved to my iPhone so I can more easily show people what I’m talking about, cos I talk about various leadership models… a lot.
-I plan to wrap at least part of my MA project around the research and all in all I’m a HUGE fan… And the term “Tribal Leadership” causes me great frustration.
+I hope to wrap at least part of my MA project around the research and all in all I’m a HUGE fan… And the term “Tribal Leadership” causes me great frustration.

 It causes me frustration not because it is inaccurate or misrepresentative.
 It causes me frustration because in the areas I work in, First Nations and aboriginal leadership and community, Tribal Leadership means something already.
 The words are taken… so when I present or have conversations with these groups I try very hard to talk about the book and the stages without actually using the terms “tribe” or Tribal Leadership”.